 If adding trails is not your thing, make sure to bookmark the site and check back from time to time.

-Last, I've personally named two mountains within Potter County, Pennsylvania - Stony Peak and Twin Top Peak.
-I maintain public trails within Tioga State Forest and Susquehannock State Forest, I make trail and summit signs, and am currently in the process of building a trail in Tioga State Forest based on my own route idea, which has been approved by the state forest officials.
+Last, I've personally named two mountains, accepted by the USGS, in Potter County, Pennsylvania - Stony Peak and Twin Top Peak.
+I maintain public trails within Tioga State Forest and Susquehannock State Forest, I make trail summit signs, and am currently in the process of building a trail in Susquehannock State Forest based on my own route ideas, which has been approved by the state forest officials.

 Explore some of our content, hike a trail listed on the site, and then see what makes MyHikes different for yourself!